 The above workshops can be booked separately or as a package.
-20% Off your total bill if you book more than 1 day.
+20% Off your total bill if you book more than one day.

 What is the Mach Loop?

-The Mach Loop is a military low fly zone located in Wales.
-The Loop forms a small part of the larger Military area know as LFA7.
+The Mach Loop is a military low-fly zone located in Wales.
+The Loop forms a small part of the larger Military area known as LFA7.
 Military aircraft routinely fly through the loop as part of their low-level training.

 Where is it?

 The Mach Loop or Machynlleth Loop consists of a series of valleys in the United Kingdom in West-Central Wales.

 The Mach Loop (also known as the Machynlleth Loop or CAD West among plane spotters) consists of a series of valleys in the United Kingdom in west-central Wales, notable for their use as low-level training areas for fast jet aircraft.
 The system of valleys lies 8 miles east of Barmouth and is nestled between the towns of Dolgellau (pronounced: Dol Geth Lee) to the north and Machynlleth to the south, from the latter of which it takes its name.
 The training area is within the Low Flying Area (LFA) LFA7, which covers most of Wales.